Icd 9 Code For Fibroid Uterus

 Symptoms and Diagnosis

 Many women with fibroids experience no symptoms at all.
-However, when symptoms do occur, they can vary depending on the size, location, and number of fibroids.
+On the flip side, when symptoms do occur, they can vary depending on the size, location, and number of fibroids.
 Common symptoms include:

 • Heavy or prolonged menstrual bleeding